Delighted to have won! Thanks so much to the students and my fellow scientists for making this so much fun.

 University of Bath

-I love to talk to people about science.
+Favourite thing to do in science I love to talk to people about science.
 That can range from talking to colleague about current work and possible problems we’re having in the lab, from talking to fellow scientists in conferences and seminars and learning what research is going on, and talking to young people about science and finding out what they’re enthusiastic about.

 So, from the one sentence about my work you can see that my research is about fuel.
 Now, I’m pretty sure you’ll know about why we’re trying to get away from using fossil fuels for power generation – there’s global warming, the fossil fuels themselves are running out, and they’ve becoming more expensive.
 So we’re trying to use biofuels.
 The work “biofuels” just means fuel we can get from biological sources.
 Currently, there’s two major biofuels.
 There are ethanol, the alcohol present in beer, that we get from fermenting plants which have a lot of sugar and starch in, and something called “biodiesel”, which we get from vegetable oil that you use to fry food in.

 Though these fuels are currently mass-produced, they’re not ideal.
 There’s certain problems with how they function, and certain problems with how they differ from traditional fossil fuels that mean we can’t use them in their pure form – we have to mix them with fossil fuels.
 Also … because we’re using food resources to make them there’s arguments that we shouldn’t be using them to make fuel when there’s millions of people dying of starvation around the world.

 So … my work is about trying to solve those problems.
 I research chemical compounds we could get from microbes to see if they could work as fuel.
 There’s a lot of problems that need to solved along the way though.
 I try to make a fuel which is as close as possible to what traditional fuel is … while feeding the microbes with food that doesn’t compete with human food production.
 And that’s quite a challenge.